 Year after year, mothers are honored on their special day with flowers.
 Flowers are one of the most popular Mother’s Day gifts, along with jewelry and a restaurant meal, reports the National Retail Federation.
-The traditional bouquet is a lovely way to honor your mother, however a plant lasts much longer, giving your mother fond memories of your thoughtfulness for years.
+The traditional bouquet is a lovely way to honor your mother, however Mother’s Day plants lasts much longer, giving your mother fond memories of your thoughtfulness for years.

 Step 1: Look around your mother’s house to make sure she has enough window light and available space to handle a flowering plant that must stay indoors.
 For example, a cyclamen plant grows well and continues to provide new blooms when it’s kept in a room that stays cooler and provides indirect lighting.

 Step 2: Choose a indoor house plant that doesn’t rely on sensitive watering schedules, if your mom doesn’t typically have much of a green thumb.
 The cineraria, for example, is a plant that produces a plethora of blue, violet, white and red blooms, but wilts quickly if not watered correctly.